Guide to Web Accessibility and ADA Compliance for Squarespace

 In this post, we share tips on how to help make your Squarespace site accessible and explain why that matters for accessibility laws like the Americans with Disabilities Act.

-If you run a Squarespace website, you probably spend a lot of time optimizing your site to improve your reach and drive more leads or sales.
+If you’re one of the millions of businesses who run an eCommerce site on Squarespace, you probably spend a lot of time optimizing your site to improve your reach and drive more leads or sales.
+One of the best ways to do this?
+Enhance your site’s accessibility.

-Just 3% of the internet today is accessible to people with disabilities.
-It’s a big gap that needs to be closed, but also a huge opportunity for businesses that focus on accessible design — or the practice of building sites that can be used by everyone, regardless of ability.
+Just 3% of the internet today is accessible to the 1.3 billion people worldwide with a disability.
+It’s a huge gap that needs to be closed, but also a huge opportunity for businesses that focus on accessible design — or the practice of building sites that can be used by everyone, regardless of ability.

-In this guide, we explain the importance of web accessibility, discuss the latest legal requirements, and share tips on how you can help make your Squarespace site more accessible.
+Below, we’ll review the importance of enhancing accessibility on your Squarespace and the latest legal requirements.
+We’ll also share tips on how you can make Squarespace site more accessible.

 A collection of websites, with a red accessibility icon in the center that has a crack through the middle